ArthurDondi/DaPars2/README.md

 ## Contact

 If you have any comments, suggestions, questions, bug reports, etc, feel free to contact Arthur Dondi (arthur.dondi@gmail.com).
-And PLEASE attach your command line and log messages if possible.
+Please attach your command line and log messages if possible.